 We all know that motorcyclists are overrepresented in crashes and crash fatalities.
 But what does the data actually show?
 This post will look at motorcycle crash statistics for Washington State.
 Also, we’ll share steps Washington is taking to reduce those numbers and bring awareness to motorcycle safety.

 And before we get further, we wanted to let you know that our team of motorcycle accident attorneys is here to talk if you need any help after an accident.

 The total number of motorcycle crashes has declined slightly in recent years.
-Unfortunately, motorcycle crash fatalities and serious injuries rose in 2019 and 2020.
+Unfortunately, motorcycle crash fatalities and serious injuries have been on the rise since 2019.
+In 2022, we saw a staggering 125 motorcyclist fatalities.
 In fact, we haven’t seen these many fatalities since 1982.

 The table below depicts how many motorcycle crashes happen in Washington.

 |Year||Total Crashes||Fatal||Suspected Serious Injury||Suspected Minor Injury|

 Data collected from WSDOT.

 Nationwide, motorcycle fatalities decreased slightly from 2018 to 2019, whereas our State saw an increase.
 In Washington, motorcyclists make up 14% of all traffic-related fatalities.
 This is the same percentage we see across the country.

 What’s working well is our state-wide helmet law.
 In 2019, of all the motorcyclists killed across the US, 37% weren’t wearing helmets.
 That same year, in Washington?
 Only 2% of motorcyclists killed weren’t wearing one.
 The data shows that states that have universal helmet laws (like ours) result in fewer fatalities than states that’d don’t.

 (Read more about this topic on our post How Many Lives are Saved When Motorcyclists Wear Helmets?)